Japn 340

 Prompt for paper on Ozu'sTokyo Story

-Post short commentary on the Forum section of WISE on Tokyo Story
+Post short commentary on the Discussion section of CANVAS on Tokyo Story

 Discuss ideas for the First paper on Ozu/Mizoguchi due Feb.
 14